flutter/website/setup.md

 To deploy your Flutter app to a physical iOS device, you’ll need some additional tools, an account, and a profile:

 1. Install [homebrew](http://brew.sh/).
-1. Open the terminal and run this command to install the tools for deploying Flutter apps to iOS devices.
+1. Open the terminal and run these commands to install the tools for deploying Flutter apps to iOS devices.

    ```